BrowserStackCE/browserstack-examples-robot/README.md

   ```

-  where,  the argument 'test-name' can be any Cucumber scenario name configured in this repository.
+  where,  the argument 'test-name' can be any scenario name configured in this repository.

   E.g. "Check Login with locked_user", "E2E Test", "Apply 'Lowest to Highest' Order By Filter" or any of the other test scenario names, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.